spaghettiwews/hugonews/README.md

+# hugonews
-# hugonews - a hugo theme for a personal bookmarking website
+*a hugo theme for a personal bookmarking website*

 **hugonews** is a [Hugo](https://gohugo.io) theme that I primarily use for my absurd bookmarking website - https://bookmarks.wews.co.
 Its aesthetic was inspired by that of [Hacker News](https://news.ycombinator.com)